ansible/awx/docs/inventory/constructed_inventory.md

 Constructed inventory is a separate "kind" of inventory, along-side of normal (manual) inventories and "smart" inventories.
-The functionality overlaps with smart inventory, and it is intended that smart inventory is sunseted and will be eventually removed.
+The functionality overlaps with smart inventory, and it is intended that smart inventory is sunsetted and will be eventually removed.

 #### Demo Problem